 DAY 3: TESTING

-By the end of Day 3, we were able to demonstrate a working prototype in which Kore Operate was successfully switching between identities, each holding the minimum privilege needed to successfully orchestrate a new Azure Kubernetes cluster.
+By the end of Day 3, we were able to demonstrate a working prototype in which Wayfinder was successfully switching between identities, each holding the minimum privilege needed to successfully orchestrate a new Azure Kubernetes cluster.
 When testing was finished, we presented our findings to the Hackathon.

-Below is a screenshot of the working prototype of Kore Operate configured so that it would use Azure Managed Identities (aka Cloud Managed Identity):
+Below is a screenshot of the working prototype of Wayfinder configured so that it would use Azure Managed Identities (aka Cloud Managed Identity):

 Here's another screenshot, showcasing the prototype provisioning an AKS cluster and its network dependencies using two separate Pod identities: